dtheodor/sqlalchemy-sqlschema/docs/index.rst

 SQL-schemas are supported by
 `PostgreSQL <http://www.postgresql.org/docs/9.4/static/ddl-schemas.html>`_,
 `Oracle <http://docs.oracle.com/cd/B19306_01/server.102/b14231/general.htm#i1107794>`_,
-and `Microsoft SQL Server <https://msdn.microsoft.com/en-us/library/ms189462.aspx>`_ (not yet supported by this library).
-Please contribute if you know more!
+and `Microsoft SQL Server <https://msdn.microsoft.com/en-us/library/ms189462.aspx>`_.
+PostgreSQL and Oracle support temporarily setting the schema for the active session.
+The MS SQL method (with
+``ALTER USER <user> WITH DEFAULT SCHEMA <schema>``) results in permanent changes for a user which is rather unsafe, and is not supported by this library.

 .. contents::